akoshibe/onos-docutils/README.md

              take, into a single file for reference (see Appendix A : List of ONOS Utility Scripts)

-Each script comes with its own usage information when given the -h option.
+Each script comes with its own usage information displayed by the -h option.

+Like ONOS itself, these scripts are technically licensed under Apache v2.0.